avilarenatac/inflation/README.md

 ### Brazilian Inflation data

-This repository contains code for importing and plotting inflation data from Brazil
+This repository contains code for importing and plotting inflation data from Brazil.

 #### Content
 - `README.md`: this file, summarizes the contents of the repository
-- `/code`: contains scripts for importing, processing and creating data visualizations
+- `/code`: contains scripts for importing, processing and plotting the data
-- `/output`: contains plots and other report files
-- `/inflation_br`: shiny app for visualizing the series
+- `/inflation_br`: shiny app with data visualizations and interactive options

 ### inflation_br